rjocoleman/atlas_exporter/README.md

 ```

 ### Config file
+See `config.yaml.example` for a complete example with all available options.

-for this example we want to retrieve results for measurement 8772164
+Basic example for monitoring measurement 8772164:
 ```YAML
 measurements:
   - id: 8772164